AlHering/llm-tutor/README.md

 - parameterize interface
 - integrate streamlit into Common Flask Frontend (iframes)
 - add parameterized model loading for different types to utility
+    - read in available local models and interface
+    - allow for downloading and storing models from Huggingface
 - add resource-monitoring and guards for resource-heavy functionality
 - add finetuning utility